EmiGITs/mojaveInspiron5567/README.md

 - After Sleep already connected headphones needs to be unplugged and plugged again
 - After Sleep microphone will stop working
 - Function keys not working properly, some function keys like f5 won't do anything, used Karabiner to re-map but can't get to work some keys
+- Bootcamp or Unetbootin can't recognize any Usb

 MacOs version installed: Installed via Usb using 10.14.4 vanilla